attogram/llm-council/README.md

-- Run the council with all available Ollama models, entering the prompt interactively, and with no user interaction:
+- Run the council with all available Ollama models, entering the prompt interactively, with user interaction (Press Enter to skip your turn)
   ```
   ./council.sh
   ```

-- Run the council with all available Ollama models, entering the prompt interactively, and prompt user to respond after every model message.
+- Run the council with all available Ollama models, entering the prompt interactively, with no user interaction:
-  (Press Enter to skip your turn)
   ```
-  ./council.sh -reply
+  ./council.sh -nouser
   ```

-- Run the council with all available Ollama models, setting the /topic on the command line:
+- Set the /topic on the command line:
   ```
   ./council.sh "Let us work together and create world peace"
   ```